-Deshaun Watson faces second criminal complaint as an accuser goes public: ‘I’m not afraid’
+An accuser goes public as Deshaun Watson faces a second criminal complaint

 “You are not a good man.
 Anything good that you have done is poisoned by your true nature,” Baxley said.
 “You have deeply and irreversibly brought terror to me and others.”

 Buzbee represents all 22 of the women who have sued Watson and said Tuesday his firm had turned away five other women, he explained, “who we did not believe we could sustain cases for.”
-At Tuesday’s news conference, he read from documents he claimed he would later make public, including a non-disclosure agreement Watson sent to two women and social media messages he said were exchanged between Watson and some of his clients.
+At Tuesday’s news conference, he read from documents he claimed he would later make public, including a nondisclosure agreement Watson sent to two women and social media messages he said were exchanged between Watson and some of his clients.

 In one exchange, Buzbee said, one of his clients confided in a boss about her “dismay, shock and humiliation” at Watson’s conduct.
 In another, involving a woman who claims Watson flew her from Atlanta to Houston for a massage, Watson wrote that he would borrow a table from the Texans for the session, according to Buzbee.